JadynF/Rockr/docs/apidocumentation.md

 Response body is a JSON object that has "imagePath" field to get the listing image on the back-end webserver, the "listingId" for the listing, the "creatorUsername" for the listing, the "listingName" for the listing, the "chairCondition" on the chair, the "chairPrice" for the chair, and the "chairColor" for the chair.

+## /getMyListings

+Method: POST

+Will fetch all of the current users created listings.

+Request body requires "token" field with the users token.

+Response body contains a JSON object will all of the columns in the listing table: listingId, imagePath, listingName, chairCondition, chairPrice, chairColor, creatorId.

 ## /isAuthroized

 Method: POST